The twist-three distribution $e^q(x,k_\perp)$ in a light-front model: Results

 \subsection{Twist-three distributions}

-Using the explicit parametrization for the LFWAs given in Sec.~\ref{sub-sec:3.1}, and the LFWF overlap representation in ~\ref{appendix-2}, we obtain the results shown in Figs.~\ref{fig:up-down} for the PDF $xe^q(x)$ of up and down quarks.
+Using the explicit parametrization for the LFWAs given in Sec.~\ref{sub-sec:3.1}, and the LFWF overlap representation in App.~\ref{appendix-2}, we obtain the results shown in Figs.~\ref{fig:up-down} for the PDF $xe^q(x)$ of up and down quarks.
 The red short-dashed curves show the contribution from the twist-two term, while the blue long-dashed curves correspond to the genuine twist-three contributions.
 The relative size of twist-two and genuine twist-three contributions depends on the quark-mass parameter, which enters as proportionality constant that weights the twist-two term in Eq.~\eqref{genDecomp-PDF}.
 In our model calculation, the partons' mass also enter the functions $\Omega_N$ in Eq.~\eqref{omega-mass}.
-However, in this case, the dependence on the partons' mass is such to not affect the relative size of the the twist-two and twist-three contributions to $xe^q(x)$, and slightly changes their behaviour as function of $x$. \\ We also note that the twist-two and genuine twist-three terms have a quite different $x$-dependence.
+However, in this case, the dependence on the partons' mass is such that it does not affect the relative size of the the twist-two and twist-three contributions to $xe^q(x)$, and slightly changes their behaviour as function of $x$.

+We also note that the twist-two and genuine twist-three terms have a quite different $x$-dependence.
 The twist-two contribution is peaked at $x\approx 0.2$, with a fast fall-off at larger $x$, more pronounced in the case of up quarks than down quarks.
 On the other side, the $x\tilde e^q(x)$ contribution is peaked at $x\approx 0.5$, and becomes the dominant contribution at larger $x$, especially for down quarks.
 We also note that the pure twist-3 contributions for the up and down quarks have very similar size, whereas the twist-2 contribution for the up quark is approximately twice as large as the twist-2 contribution for the down quark (note the different scales on the vertical axis).

 Recently, the CLAS collaboration has reported preliminary results of a measurement of the beam asymmetry in di-hadron SIDIS, using a longitudinally polarized 6 GeV electron beam off an unpolarized proton target~\cite{Courtoy:2014ixa,E12-06-112B}.
 These data have been analyzed to extract the following flavor combination of the valence-quark contributions to $e^q(x)$: